ironfroggy/rack/README.md

 - `branch`  - Which shows and allows changing branches across repositories as
 - `stash`   - Which stashes all repositories.
 - `commit`  - Which allows committing across repositories as one step.

+### Global Options

+- `-u / --show-untracked`

+    Show untracked files in the status output, which are hidden by default.

+- `-d / --working-dir`

+    Set the working directory to use.
+Defaults to the current directory.
+This is where Rack will look for repositories.

+- `-r / --repo`

+    Manually specify one or more repositories to operate on.

+- `-C / --changed`

+    Filter the list of repositories to only those with changes.

+- `-n / --next`

+    Focus on the next repository with changes only.